Changes in British English pronunciation during the twentieth century

 Dictionary) of 1991 continued to use that symbol for it but not

-so the latest dictionaries the New
+so the later dictionaries the New

 Shorter Oxford English Dictionary 1993, The Oxford Advanced Learner's Dictionary